 A complete profile can contribute towards analytics, reporting, or other purposes.

-Whereas, the entity resolution process would involve identifying and merging any duplicate records for John Smith to ensure that the healthcare provider has an accurate and complete view of his medical history.
+The entity resolution process involves identifying and merging duplicate records for John Smith to ensure that the healthcare provider has an accurate and complete view of his medical history.

-In short, identity resolution is a digital identification platform that focuses on creating a complete and accurate representation of an individual or entity, while entity resolution focuses on on identifying and eliminating duplicates across multiple records that refer to the same real-world entity.
+In short, identity resolution is a digital identification platform that focuses on creating a complete and accurate representation of an individual or entity.
+In contrast, entity resolution focuses on identifying and eliminating duplicates across multiple records that refer to the same real-world entity.

-Both processes are essential for effective data management, but they serve different purposes and involve different techniques.
+Both processes are essential for effective data management, but they serve distinct purposes and employ different techniques.

 Types of identity resolution: Deterministic vs. Probabilistic